 Students are responsible for knowing the following:

-The circumstances described above necessitate guidelines relating to political activities by students, faculty, and other members of the College community.
-The guidelines are promulgated with the understanding that every member of the community may participate or not, as she/he sees fit, in the election process, and that her/his rights as a private citizen will in no way be impaired by the College.
+To be clear, all members of the community may participate or not, as they see fit, in the election process, and their rights as a private citizen will in no way be impaired by the College.
+In addition, this policy requires the following:

 - No member of the College community may speak or act in the name of the College in a political campaign or demonstration.
 Those who, in their official capacity, frequently speak for the College should specifically undertake to make it clear, when expressing individual views, that they are not stating the position of the College.
 Those holding elective or appointive office in organizations affiliated with the College should similarly exercise appropriate caution, both with respect to their expression of individual views and with respect to the position of the organizations within the College that they may represent.

-- Extraordinary or prolonged use of College facilities for political purposes, even with reimbursement, will not be permitted.
-Student body funds, assessed and collected by the College, may not be used for contributions to any political party, for support or opposition of any ballot proposition, or for support or opposition to any candidate for public office.
+- Student body funds, assessed and collected by the College, may not be used for contributions to any political party, for support or opposition of any ballot proposition, or for support or opposition to any candidate for public office.